shaggy005/pwn.mitm.shaunak/processes_and_jobs.md

 pwn.college{AGs6TZcEZjOhfEXf8tEJurrX0OD.QX4MDO0wSMwEzNzEzW}
 Now I will sleep for a while (so that you could find me with 'ps').
 ```
+### Steps

+I inspected the system to see which processes were running in the environment.
+I listed all processes with wide output to capture full command lines and then filtered the results to locate any process whose name related to the challenge.
+Once I found the target process, I invoked it directly to reveal the flag.

+### What I Learned

+I learned how to enumerate processes and interpret columns such as PID, PPID, user, start time, and the full command.
+I also practiced filtering process listings to quickly find a particular service or binary.
+This taught me how process discovery can be used to locate sleeping or backgrounded challenge programs.

+### References

+man ps
 ## 2. Killing processes
 ```
 hacker@processes~killing-processes:~$ ps -efww | grep dont_run